AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Appearance.md

 The sample below shows how to adjust the appearance of the data grid:

 ```
-// configure the appearance of the data grid
+// configure the visual settings of the data grid
 var dataGrid = chart.dataGrid();
 dataGrid.rowEvenFill("gray 0.3");
 dataGrid.rowOddFill("gray 0.1");